aryajh-a/aryajh-a/README.md

-- 👋 Hi, I’m Arya Kumari
+- I’m Arya Kumari
-- 👀 I’m a Python developer
+- I’m a Data Engineer
 - <!--💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...